Hollywood Anticipates: Oscar Nominations Are Out Thursday

 DERN: (as Woody) Oh.
 What else you got going on?

-MONTAGE: Those were scenes from three Oscar hopefuls.
+MONTAGNE: Those were scenes from three Oscar hopefuls.
 From the beginning, "Dallas Buyers Club," "American Hustle" and "Nebraska."
 To talk about some of the likely nominees, Kim Masters of the Hollywood Reporter joined us from NPR West.
 Good morning.

 KIM MASTERS: Good morning to you.

-MONTAGE: So let's begin with the Best Picture.
+MONTAGNE: So let's begin with the Best Picture.
 What do you think will make the cut?

 MASTERS: Well, as you may know, Renee, it could be somewhere between five and ten films, so let's go with the sure things.
 "12 Years A Slave" definitely will be among the most nominated films.
 "Gravity," the film with Sandy Bullock and George Clooney, definitely a bunch of nominations.
 And "American Hustle" based on the Abscam scandal, which some people might remember.